VoirDev/exchangeit-kmm-sdk/README.md

-# AnyExchange SDK (Kotlin MultiPlatform)
+# Exchange It: SDK (Kotlin MultiPlatform)

-SDK for AnyExchange API written in Kotlin.
+SDK for [Exchange It API](https://exchangeit.app/docs) written in Kotlin.
 For now supports iOS, JVM and Android.

 API supports requests to fetch list of currencies, latest/historical/average monthly rates for selected currency.

 *No authorization needed.* Rates are collected from several *FREE* sources and provided as it is.

-Right now AnyExchange API is in *alpha* so use with caution.
+Right now Exchange It API is in *alpha* so use with caution.

 ## Usage